bedrin/kerb4j/README.md

 ![Java CI](https://github.com/bedrin/kerb4j/workflows/Java%20CI/badge.svg?branch=develop)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.kerb4j/kerb4j/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.kerb4j/kerb4j)

-Industry standard library for working with Kerberos/SPNEGO authentication in Java in 2018.
+Industry standard library for working with Kerberos/SPNEGO authentication in Java in 2020+.

 Main features:
  - Getting group membership information from Kerberos token - no need to query LDAP
- - Proper caching of tickets - make just one request to domain controller and cache the ticket
+ - Proper caching of tickets - make just one request to domain controller and cache the ticket on both client and server sides
  - Flexible SPN resolution - you own the code and do not have to rely on magic SPN calculation algorithms

 Installation